Observational signatures of the giant planets collisions: Rate of giant planet collisions

-where $T_{\rm orb}$ is the average orbital period of the planets, and $r_p=(\sigma_{\rm coll}/\pi)^{1/2}$ is the impact parameter of collision.
-The condition of randomness $\eta>1$ implies that during the orbital period the planet comes out from the volume swept by the cross section (\ref{sigma}), and the collisions are independent in each period.
-The time of the collision in this case is given by (\ref{tcol}).
-Otherwise, if $\eta<1$, the planet at the next period will pass partially through the region of space where it was previously, and therefore the probability of the collisions is suppressed.
-If $\eta<1$ the collision cross section sweeps the volume of space $\sim tv_{\rm mig} 2r_p2\pi r_{\rm orb}$ during the time $t$, where $r_{\rm orb}\sim L/2$ is the average radius of the orbit.
-Using, as above, the characteristic parameters of the protoplanetary disk, we estimate the collision time for the case of the orbit migration
+where $T_{\rm orb}$ is an average orbital period of the planets, and $r_p=(\sigma_{\rm coll}/\pi)^{1/2}$ is the impact collision parameter.
+The randomness condition, $\eta>1$, implies that possible successive collisions are all independent of each other, and described by the cross-section (\ref{sigma}).
+The collision time in this case is given by (\ref{tcol}).
+Otherwise, if $\eta<1$, the planet at the each next period will pass partially through the region of space where it was previously, and therefore the collision probability is suppressed.
+In other words, if $\eta<1$, the collision cross-section sweeps the volume of space $\sim tv_{\rm mig} 2r_p2\pi r_{\rm orb}$ during the time $t$, where $r_{\rm orb}\sim L/2$ is the average radius of the orbit.
+Using, as previously, the characteristic parameters of the protoplanetary disk, we estimate the collision time for the case of the orbit migration

-Since the quantity (\ref{tcol2}) is order of magnitude greater than the characteristic time-scale of the migration, the probability of the collisions of the planets at the stage of the migration will be $\sim1/10$.

-After finishing of the chaotic phase and stabilization of the orbits the collisions are possible due to the slow changes of the orbits under the influence of weak perturbations.
-The probability of collisions during the subsequent slow evolution (after the dispersing of the gas disk) is small, and the calculations require the numerical simulations.
+Since the quantity (\ref{tcol2}) is of the order of magnitude greater than the corresponding characteristic time-scale of the migration, the probability of the planet collisions at the stage of the orbit migration would be $\sim1/10$.
+After the finishing of chaotic phase and stabilization of the orbits, the collisions are possible due to the slow changes of orbits under the influence of weak perturbations.

-On the basis of smallness of the characteristic times-scales in the simple estimates (\ref{tcol}) and (\ref{tcol2}), it is reasonable to assume that there were $f_s\sim0.1-1$ collisions of giant planets such as Jupiter for each planetary system during its formation.
-In the Galaxy, during the time $\sim10^{10}$~yr, there were $\sim10^{11}f_s$ destructions (by the number of stars).
-In result, the rate of giant planet destructions in the Galaxy is $\sim10f_s$~yr$^{-1}$.
+On the basis of smallness of the characteristic times-scales in the estimations (\ref{tcol}) and (\ref{tcol2}), it is reasonable to assume that $f_s\sim0.001-0.1$ for collisions of giant planets such as Jupiter per each star during the period of planet formation in the protoplanetary disk.
+Really, the simulations of \cite{MarWei02} show that the collision probability is of the order of 1-5\% due to the multiple (3 or more) planets interactions.
+If we took into account the conservative estimation that $\sim 10$\% of the star systems in the Galaxy contain Jupiter-like planets \cite{Cas12}, we obtain the lowest rate $f_s\sim0.001$, but in the optimistic scenario it's higher by about two orders.
+In the Galaxy, during the time $\sim10^{10}$~yr, there were $\sim10^{11}f_s$ collisions of protoplanets.
+In this estimation it is taken into account that stars in the Galactic disk are formed with a nearly steady rate during the history of the Galaxy \cite{BinTre94}.
+As a result, the rate of giant planet collisions in the Galaxy is $\sim 10f_s$~yr$^{-1}$.
+A similar estimation follows from the currently measured rate of star formation in the Galaxy, $3-4M_\odot$~yr$^{-1}$, if the planet collisions take place mainly during the early stage of planetary systems evolution.